DavidCdeB/supercell_generator_oldie/README.md

    0.000000000000E+00   0.797050000000E+01   0.000000000000E+00
    0.000000000000E+00   0.000000000000E+00   0.573940000000E+01
 ```
-In this case it is not so straightforward Which would be the minimum volume supercell that would produce `a1_SC`, `a2_SC` and `a3_SC` approximately equal and greater than 10 Angstrom.
+In this case it is not so straightforward which would be the minimum volume supercell that would produce `a1_SC`, `a2_SC` and `a3_SC` approximately equal and greater than 10 Angstrom.
 It is this following supercell:

 ```
 -1   1  -1